ntaiprogrammer/MollysGameSaveMule/README.md

 Firstly, *Molly's Game-Save Mule* is clearly the prettiest.

-Secondly, other programs determine the file with the most progress by considering only the most recent file write.
+Secondly, other programs I've seen determine the file with the most progress by considering only the most recent file write.

 This can be a problem!